 Why is digital transformation stalling?

 Despite unprecedented demand, digital experiences that wow are in short supply.
-Adobe’s research found that legacy systems are the major barrier to digital progress.
+Adobe’s research also found that legacy systems are the major barrier to digital progress.
 At 61%, legacy systems are impacting retail banks the most.
-The figure stands at 51% for all financial services and insurance firms.
+Moreover, the figure stands at 51% for all financial services and insurance firms.

 What are the other barriers?